ksu-cs-textbooks/cis400/content/2-desktop-development/03-events/06-property-changed.md

 }
 ```

 Notice how we use the setter for `Name` to invoke the `PropertyChanged` event handler, _after_ the change to the property has been made.
-This invocation needs to be done _after_ the change, or the responding event listener may grab the _old_ value.
+This invocation needs to be done _after_ the change, or the responding event listener may grab the _old_ value (remember, event listeners are triggered _synchronously_).

 Also note that we use the  null-conditional operator [`?.`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/member-access-operators#null-conditional-operators--and-) to avoid calling the `Invoke()` method if `PropertyChanged` is null (which is the case if no event listeners have been assigned).

 Now let's tackle a more complex example.
-Since our `SmartBowl` uses a sensor to measure the weight of its contents, we might be able to read the sensor data - probably through a driver or a class respresnting the sensor.
+Since our `SmartBowl` uses a sensor to measure the weight of its contents, we might be able to read the sensor data - probably through a driver or a class representing the sensor.
 Rather than doing this constantly, let's set a polling interval of 1 minute:

 ```csharp
 /// <summary>